 \section{Optimizing Link Use}

-We present an algorithm solving Consensus with an optimal $\cO(n)$ link use.
-We depart from the model of minimal knowledge used in the previous sections and assume that nodes know their neighbors at the outset, in having names of the corresponding neighbors associated with all ports.
-We identify links, determined by ports of a node, by names of the respective neighbors of the node, and use the terms ports and incident links interchangeably.
-The Consensus algorithm we describe next makes nodes halt in $\cO(n m)$ rounds.
-We complement the algorithm by showing that optimal link use $\cO(n)$ is only possible when each node starts with a mapping of ports on its neighbors, because otherwise $\Omega(m)$ is a lower bound on the link use.
-We also show that no algorithm can simultaneously be early stopping and have the optimal $\cO(n)$ link use.
+We present an algorithm solving disconnected agreement that uses the optimal number $\cO(n)$ of links and messages of $\cO(m\log n)$ bits.
+Optimizing the link use in order to achieve an algorithmic goal could be interpreted as relying on a network backbone to accomplish the task and building such a backbone on the fly.
+We depart from the model of minimal knowledge of the previous sections and assume that nodes know their neighbors at the outset, in having names of the corresponding neighbors associated with all their ports.
+We identify links, determined by the ports of a node, by the names of the respective neighbors of the node, and use the terms ports and incident links interchangeably.
+The disconnected agreement algorithm we describe next makes nodes halt in $\cO(n m)$ rounds.
+We complement the algorithm by showing that using $\cO(n)$ links is only possible when each node starts with a mapping of ports on its neighbors, because otherwise $\Omega(m)$ is a lower bound on the link use.
+We also show that no algorithm can simultaneously be early stopping and use $\cO(n)$ links.

 \Paragraph{An overview of the algorithm.}